GrahamCorcoran/comp340-playbook/src/module2/object_oriented_design.md

 - Map Entities to Classes
 - Map Attributes to Properties or Fields
 - Map Relationships to References or Collections
-- Add Behaviors that define what objects can do
+- Add Behaviours that define what objects can do

 For example, if our domain model has a Book entity with attributes like title and author, and a Library entity that contains many books, our object model might define a Library class that includes a books list and a checkOut() method.